 The following sketches give the important dates and places of my ancestors that I don’t always include in my posts.
 They are arranged by Ahnentafel number.
-I am currently involved in Thomas MacEntee’s Genealogy Do-Over, so I will add more biographies as I go through the process.
 Feel free to ask me for any sources to this information or check out my sources page.

-5. Mary Louise Romine, my paternal grandmother, was born May 22, 1918, in Parma, Missouri.
+5. Mary Louise Romine Smith, my paternal grandmother, was born 22 May 1918, in Parma, Missouri.
 She was the oldest of the three children of Clayton (10) and Elizabeth Lewis (11) Romine.
 Mary and her sister loved to sing together to the radio.
 Mary Lou married Delbert Smith in 1936; they had three children.
 In the early ’40s, Mary Lou moved to Flint, Michigan, where she met her second spouse, Ralph Edgar James (2).
-They also had three children.
+There is a story that she left her children in Missouri to travel to Michigan to find her estranged father.
+Their meeting did not go well.
+Mary Lou and Ralph also had three children.
 Mary Lou was head chef at Higgins Restaurant; she always attributed her cooking skills to her mother.
 Mary Lou met a third spouse in the ’60s, James Harvey.
-She passed away on November 15, 1989, of complications from cancer at her home in Flint.
-She is buried in Thetford Township cemetery.
+She passed away on 15 November 1989, of complications from cancer at her home in Flint.
+She is buried in Thetford Township Cemetery.

 For more genealogy stories about Mary Lou: The Woman Who Died More Than Once.

 For short fiction stories based on what I know so far about Mary Lou’s life: Erosion.